PonDad/Homework-Time/README.md

 ![DSC_0132.jpg](https://qiita-image-store.s3.amazonaws.com/0/47128/ea0f38d5-45d4-91c5-1f00-651ea8a0d036.jpeg)

-We use a timer using Seeed's WioNode and Grove system.
-When you press the button, the countdown of 10 minutes begins.
-You can measure the time it took by pushing the button at the end timing.（When more than 10 minutes have elapsed, the timer will automatically end）
+I use a timer using Seeed's WioNode and Grove system.
+When Children press the button, the countdown of 10 minutes begins.
+They can measure the time it took by pushing the button at the end timing.（When more than 10 minutes have elapsed, the timer will automatically end）

-The point sticking is that it is driven by 3 AA batteries because children use it everyday.When you turn on the power, it connects to the server set up by RaspberryPi with websocket.
+The point sticking is that it is driven by 3 AA batteries because children use it everyday.When they turn on the power, it connects to the server set up by RaspberryPi with websocket.

 The measured time can be sent to various services via IFTTT.
-By sending it to line, it is easy to share information with parents.
+By sending it to LINE, it is easy to share information with parents.
 Here we are sending to the line group we created for notification.

 ![home-work-time-1.png](https://qiita-image-store.s3.amazonaws.com/0/47128/a7fefdb5-b8f8-a81b-119b-227773c99afe.png)

-You can also check the time when the child finished his homework from the outside.
+We can also check the time when the child finished our children's homework from the outside.

 ![home-work-time-8.png](https://qiita-image-store.s3.amazonaws.com/0/47128/ca3492ce-343c-fbdb-cab4-fb4439823a33.png)